Harry E. Johnson: Personal life

 Johnson and his wife, Karen Gorrell Johnson, have three children.
 They live in Houston, Texas.

-From 2001 to 2004, Johnson served as the 31st national president of Alpha Phi Alpha fraternity from 2001 to 2004, stepping down to work on the MLK Memorial.
-He served on the national board of Big Brothers Big Sisters, National Urban League, the March of Dimes, and the AARP Foundation.
+Johnson served as the 31st national president of Alpha Phi Alpha fraternity from 2001 to 2004, stepping down to work on the MLK Memorial.
+He served on the national board of Big Brothers Big Sisters, the National Urban League, the March of Dimes, and the AARP Foundation.
 He also served on the board of the Sam Houston Boy Scouts of America.